Former President Bush gets special visitor in hospital - News 12 Now

 Former President George H.W.
-Bush is currently recovering in a Houston hospital from a mild case of pneumonia — but that is not letting him get in the way for a healthy dose of family bonding.
+Bush is recovering in a Houston hospital from a mild case of pneumonia — but that isn’t preventing him from getting a healthy dose of family bonding.

 This is the second time this year George H.W.
 Bush has been admitted to the hospital for pneumonia.
 A spokesperson for the 92-year-old told CBS News on Thursday that there is no change to his condition and he will remain in the hospital at least until Friday.